10 signs you can’t control your drinking

-It starts out innocently enough: You go out with friends for a few drinks on the weekend.
-Soon, “the weekend” begins on Thursday and lasts until Monday.
+It starts innocently enough: You go out with friends for a few drinks on the weekend.
+Soon, “the weekend” begins on Friday and lasts until Sunday.
 Maybe you’ve noticed you’re drinking more than you want to on any given occasion.

 Are you becoming worried about your alcohol intake?
 Following are 10 signs you’ve lost control of your drinking.

-- You need to drink more and more to get the same feeling.
+- It would help if you drank more and more to get the same feeling.
 Where you once felt tipsy after two glasses of wine, you now drink three or four before noticing any effect.
 This is called increased tolerance.

-- You’ve switched from one type of alcohol to another in an effort to control your drinking.
-Maybe you’ve gone from hard liquor to beer or wine, so you won’t get drunk as quickly.
+- You’ve switched from one type of alcohol to another to control your drinking.
+Maybe you’ve gone from hard liquor to beer or wine so that you won’t get drunk as quickly.

 - You nearly always drink more than you intend to, and you drink until you’re drunk.

-- Your habit is having a negative effect on your work life, social life or family life.
+- Your habit is harming your work life, social life, or family life.
 Others have asked you to quit or moderate your drinking.
 In response, you lie about how much you drink.

 - You’ve had trouble as a result of drinking, such as drunken-driving arrests or putting your job in jeopardy.